Chalarangelo/30-seconds-of-code/snippets/TagInput.md

 Renders an input field to add tags.

-- Define a `TagInput` component and use `React.useState()` hook to initialize an empty array of tags.
+- Define a `TagInput` component and use `React.useState()` hook to initialize an array with tags passed as `props`.
-- Use `Array.prototype.map` on collected nodes to render the list of tags.
+- Use `Array.prototype.map()` on collected nodes to render the list of tags.
-- Define `addTab`, which will be executed on pressing `Enter` key.
+- Define the `addTab` method, which will be executed on pressing the `Enter` key.
-- `addTab` uses the `setTabs` to add the new tag using the `spread` operator to prepend the existing tags and adds the new tag at the end of the tags array.
+- `addTab` method uses the `setTabs` method to add the new tag using the spread (`...`) operator to prepend the existing tags and adds the new tag at the end of the tags array.
-- Define `removeTab`, which will executed on clicking the delete icon in the tag.
+- Define the `removeTab` method, which will be executed on clicking the delete icon in the tag.
-- Use the `Array.prototyp.filter` in `removeTab` to remove the tag using the `index` of the tag to filter it out from tags array.
+- Use `Array.prototype.filter()` in `removeTab` method to remove the tag using the `index` of the tag to filter it out from tags array.

 ```css
 .tag-input {